 Executive director, Applied Aviation Research Center

-After helping make Kansas State University at Salina's aviation program one of the best in the nation, Kurt Barnhart has taken on a new role as the campus's associate dean of research and outreach.
+After helping make Kansas State University Salina's aviation program one of the best in the nation, Kurt Barnhart has taken on a new role as the campus's associate dean of research and outreach.

 Barnhart also serves as executive director of the Applied Aviation Research Center at K-State Salina, which oversees the unmanned aerial systems office.
 The center's primary focus is the integration of unmanned aerial systems into the national airspace system and enabling homeland security responses to natural and man-made disasters.

 Barnhart developed the first online renewal course for Federal Aviation Administration inspection authorization mechanics with Gleim Publications.
 In 2009 he received the University Aviation Association's Sorenson Award for significant scholarly contributions to collegiate aviation.
 He has received Indiana State University's Fred Swalls Award in Educational Administration and Leland D. Melvin Award in Education as well as the Sorenson Award for scholarship in collegiate aviation in 2009.
 In 2011 he was named by Ingram's magazine as one of the 50 Kansans you should know.
 He has also served as president of University Aviation Association, and has been a member of the Aircraft Owners and Pilots Association and the National Association of Flight Instructors.